scalapy/sbt-scalapy/README.md

     enablePlugins(ScalaPyPlugin)
     ```

     `sbt-scalapy` would then configure the project to use the `python` in your current environment.
-If you want to use another Python version, set the `scalapyPythonExecutable` key to the interpreter executable absolute path,
+If you want to use another Python version, set the `scalapyPythonExecutable` key to the interpreter executable,

+    could be the absolute path

     ```scala
     scalapyPythonExecutable := "/absolute/path/to/python"
+    ```

+    or just the name of the executable if it's already in `PATH`

+    ```scala
+    scalapyPythonExecutable := "python3.9"
     ```

 ## Advanced